melke/SlimLogger/README.md

 ##Features

-  * **Easy installation** - If you only want console logging, you only need to add one single file to your project.
+  * **Easy installation** - If you only want console logging, you only need to add one file and one config file to your project.
   * **Easy usage** - No initialization needed, just make the logging calls.
-  * **Easy configuration** - All config are done by changing static properties in a central config file.
+  * **Easy configuration** - All config is done by changing static properties in a central config file.
   * **Log levels** - Log at different log levels
   * **Log filtering** - Enable logging from all your source files, or enable logging only for a single source file or a list of source files.
-   This filtering is done in the central log config class, so you don't need to edit individual source file to filter logging.
+   This filtering is done in the central log config class, so you don't need to edit individual source files.
   * **Async, serial logging** - Logging is done asynchronously on a separate serial thread, making sure that log entries are printed in the correct order, without blocking the main thread.
   * **No unneccesary code execution** - Log messages are autoclosures, so code evaluations in the log messages are only executed if the loglevel matches the log level set in the config.
-  * **Injectable log destinations** - Besides logging to the console, you can also inject your custom log destination classes.
+  * **Injectable log destinations** - Besides logging to the console, you can also inject your own custom log destination class.
-  All you need to do is to create a class that implements a single method in the `LogDestination` protocol.
-There is already a premade
-   [log destination class for logging to the cloud service Loggly](README-LogglyDestination.md).
+  Just create a class that implements a single method in the `LogDestination` protocol.
+There is already a premade [log destination class for logging to the cloud service Loggly](README-LogglyDestination.md).

 ##Installation